Bridal Bliss or Complete Catastrophe??

 Before you can realistically start shopping for the dress of your dreams you need to have booked a venue for your wedding and set a budget for the dress.
 In addition to your personality and individual style, the time of year in which you are getting married and the kind of venue and wedding day that you are planning are factors that will influence your choice of dress.

 Deciding who to take with you when you are shopping for a wedding dress is important too.
-Whoever you invite ensure that they trustworthy, that you value their opinion and that they are someone who will genuinely enjoy the experience without becoming bored or impatient.
+Whomever you invite ensure that they trustworthy, that you value their opinion and that they are someone who will genuinely enjoy the experience without becoming bored or impatient.

 DO NOT be tempted to invite a large group to help you chose your dress, more often than not this can become tricky.
 The more people there are the more (usually varied) opinions you will receive and this is likely to confuse you, in our experience one or maybe two people works really well.
 If you are a person naturally inclined to ask for other people’s views on your clothes you must remember that it is about how you think you look and feel in the dress, and this is really the most important thing.
 If you like the idea of looking for your dress alone and don’t feel that you want anyone else with you, just go for it!
-Be inspired have fun and enjoy, alternatively you might want to shortlist a few dresses and then enlist a trusted friend or relative for a final decision.
+Be inspired have fun and enjoy, alternatively you might want to shortlist a few dresses and then enlist a trusted friend or relative to help with the final decision.

 Things to ask yourself when you’re trying on dresses…